Difference between Azoospermia & Oligospermia | Australian Concept

 Treatment for Oligospermia

-Oligospermia can be treated through various medical procedures depending upon its underlying cause.
-If the condition is due to varicocele or vasectomy, then it can be reversed/corrected through surgery.
-It can also be treated through hormonal treatment and medications as well as adapting a healthy lifestyle to increase the sperm count.
+Oligospermia can be treated through various medical procedures depending on its underlying cause.
+If the condition is due to a varicocele or vasectomy, then it can be reversed/corrected through surgery.
+It can also be treated through hormonal treatment and medications, as well as adopting a healthy lifestyle to increase the sperm count.
 If all the treatments fail to aid in increasing sperm count, assisted reproductive technology can be used to achieve biological fatherhood.